taanya-d/Festive-Campaign-Analysis/README.md

 order by Product_Category desc;

-2.Determine the average age and the average amount spent by male and female customers in each age group.
+2. Determine the average age and the average amount spent by male and female customers in each age group.

 select  Gender, Age_Group, AVG(Age), AVG(Amount)
 FROM diwali_sales_data
 GROUP by Gender, AGE_GROUP;

-3.Find the top 5 states with the highest total sales amount, along with the count of customers from each state.
+3. Find the top 5 states with the highest total sales amount, along with the count of customers from each state.

 select State ,count(distinct USER_ID) AS DISTINCT_USER , SUM(Amount)
 FROM diwali_sales_data